alexc-dft/aim_pot_parser/README.md

 The atomic positions in the potential job MUST be defined in au i.e. begin[atomic]{positions} MUST be specified.

-any2atomic can be used to convert the atom positions in a dat file to the atomic reference frame from any other reference frame.
+any2apc --atomic can be used to convert the atom positions in a dat file to the atomic reference frame from any other reference frame.

 Atom positions documentation: https://www.staff.ncl.ac.uk/j.p.goss/AIMPRO/restricted/docs/positions.html Potential job documentation: https://www.staff.ncl.ac.uk/j.p.goss/AIMPRO/restricted/docs/analysis/potential.html